intel-analytics/BigDL-2.x/docs/docs/ProgrammingGuide/inference-flink-tutorial.md

 ### Defining an InferenceModel

 Define a class extended analytics-zoo `InferenceModel`.
-As we use OpenVINO backend in this example, it allows passing and loading parameters to convert to OpenVINO model.
+As we use OpenVINO backend in this example, it allows passing and loading parameters to convert to the OpenVINO model.
 The pre-trained model ResNet50 can be obtained from [here](http://download.tensorflow.org/models/resnet_v1_50_2016_08_28.tar.gz).

 Before that, let's define the input parameters of the class: